RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Module/AT-Command-Manual/README.md

 :::tip 📝 NOTE:

-During sleep, Pin 22 (USART1_RX) is automatically configured as a wake up pin and in external interrupt mode with internal pull-down resistor.
+During sleep, Pin 22 (USART1_RX) is automatically configured as a wake up pin and in external interrupt mode with an internal pull-down resistor.
 Wake-up will be triggered by a rising edge on this RX pin.

 :::